Published on August 22nd, 2013 | by Ruben1

 Lustau now markets over 40 wines, which are found in 8 ranges and categories.
 Their releases are particularly well represented in foreign markets, especially in the US.

-- Lustau Almacenista: a selection of +/- 10 wines from small producers like José Luis González Obregón, Bodegas Vides, José de la Cuesta, Juan García Jarana and Manuel Cuevas Jurado.
+- Lustau Almacenista: a selection of +/- 10 wines from small producers like José Luis González Obregón, Bodegas Vides, José de la Cuesta, Juan García Jarana, Manuel Cuevas Jurado and Cayetano del Pino among others.

 - Lustau La Ina range: the old Domecq brands Manzanilla Macarena, Fino la Ina, Amontillado Botaina, Oloroso Río Viejo, Cream Candela and Pedro Ximénez Viña 25.